PairRE: Knowledge Graph Embeddings via Paired Relation Vectors: Introduction

+Previous methods solve these two problems separately.
+TransH \cite{wang2014knowledge}, TransR \cite{lin2015learning}, TransD \cite{ji2015knowledge} all focus on ways to solve complex relations.
+However, these methods can only encode symmetry/antisymmetry relations.
+The recent state-of-the-art RotatE shows promising results to encode symmetry/antisymmetry, inverse and composition relations.
+However, complex relations remain challenging to predict.

-Here we present PairRE, an embedding method that is capable of encoding complex relations and multiple relation patterns.
-Different from homogeneous graphs, knowledge graphs usually contain rich relations.
-The expressiveness of relation representation is one of the key components to model performance improvement.
-Meanwhile, retaining a low complexity is necessary to scale up to the size of modern datasets .
-Considering the trade-off between expressiveness and complexity, we use two vectors for relation representation.
-These vectors project the corresponding head and tail entities to Euclidean space and the distance between the projected vectors is then minimized.
-This provides three important benefits: (1) projecting head and tail entities to relation specific locations overcomes the problem of modeling 1-to-N, N-to-1 and N-to-N complex relations; (2) the interactions among the paired relation vectors enable the model to encode three important relation patterns, symmetry/antisymmetry, inverse and composition; (3) by adding simple constraints on relation representations, the model can encode subrelation further.
-Besides, PairRE is a highly efficient model, which contributes to large scale datasets.
+Here we present PairRE, an embedding method that is capable of encoding complex relations and multiple relation patterns simultaneously.
+The proposed model uses two vectors for relation representation.
+These vectors project the corresponding head and tail entities to Euclidean space, where the distance between the projected vectors is minimized.
+This provides three important benefits: \begin{itemize} \item[$\bullet$] The paired relation representations enable an adaptive adjustment of the margin in loss function to fit for different complex relations; \end{itemize} \begin{itemize} \item[$\bullet$] Semantic connection among relation vectors can be well captured, which enables the model to encode three important relation patterns, symmetry/antisymmetry, inverse and composition; \end{itemize} \begin{itemize} \item[$\bullet$] Adding simple constraints on relation representations, PairRE can encode subrelation further. \end{itemize} Besides, PairRE is a highly efficient model, which contributes to large scale datasets.